ethereum/go-ethereum/README.md

   - This API is a no-op when run in light mode
 - Geth’s miner is modified as follows:
   - While in the event loop, before adding all the pending txpool “normal” transactions to the block, it:
-    - Finds the most profitable bundle
+    - Finds the best bundles and merges them as long as they are more profitable than normal block transactions:
-      - It picks the most profitable bundle by returning the one with the highest average gas price per unit of gas
+      - It compares bundles by their coinbase payment per unit of gas
-        - computeBundleGas: Returns average gas price (\sum{gasprice_i\*gasused_i + (coinbase_after - coinbase_before)) / \sum{gasused_i})
+        - computeBundleGas: Returns MEV equivalent gas price ((coinbase_after - coinbase_before)) / \sum{gasused_i})
-    - Commits the bundle (remember: Bundle transactions are not ordered by nonce or gas price).
-For each transaction in the bundle, it:
+    - Commits the merged bundle (remember: Bundle transactions are not ordered by nonce or gas price).
+For each transaction in the merged bundle, it:
       - `Prepare`’s it against the state
       - CommitsTransaction with trackProfit = true
         w.current.profit += coinbase_after_tx - coinbase_before_tx
-        w.current.profit += gas \* gas_price
   - If a block is found where the w.current.profit is more than the previous profit, it switches mining to that block.
 - A new `eth_callBundle` API is exposed that enables simulation of transaction bundles.
 - Documentation and CI/infrastructure files are added.